brentp/clustermodel/README.md

 clustering
 ----------

-If we run the same model with different clustering parameters, we may get different resuts:
+If we run the same model with different clustering parameters, we may get different results:

 ```Shell
 python -m clustermodel 'methylation ~ disease + (1|CpG)' \